© Dick and Val Beck

-Every December since 2006, NOAA has published the annual Arctic Report Card, a peer-reviewed summary of reliable information on the current status and historical trend of key arctic ecosystem components-from the physical to the biological, from the atmosphere to plankton.
+Every December since 2006, the National Oceanic and Atmospheric Administration (NOAA) has published the Arctic Report Card, a peer-reviewed summary of reliable information on the current status and historical trend of key Arctic ecosystem components—from the physical to the biological, from the atmosphere to plankton.

-This year, PBI scientists were honored to be included as co-authors of the section on our favorite topic-polar bears.
-In this section, we summarize the key research published over the last few years on topics ranging from population status to genetics and evolution.
+This year, Polar Bears International scientists were honored to be included as co-authors of the section on polar bears.
+In this section, we summarized the key research published over the last few years on topics ranging from population status to genetics and evolution.

 Other topics of interest include the latest research findings and trends for the atmosphere, sea ice, physical and biological oceanography, ice sheets, and terrestrial changes in vegetation.

 Together, the Report Card paints an impressive record of research efforts and careful analysis by thousands of scientists.
 It also captures a compelling story of continued warming and change in the Arctic.

 So, what was the overall grade for the arctic ecosystem?
 Scientists report that the Arctic is warming twice as fast as anywhere else on the planet, with troubling signs this year from land to sea: